poa00/ahk-mso/docs/PowerTools.md

 - [Outlook Shortcuts](Outlook-Shortcuts)
 - [Connections Enhancer](Connections-Enhancer)

-These tools are implemented in this directory using AutoHotkey.
+These tools are implemented in [this repository](https://github.com/tdalon/ahk) using AutoHotkey.

-You can run them either from the source AHK files if you have AutoHotkey installed or as compiled standalone .exe version (no need for AutoHotkey installation in this case.)
+You can run them either from the source AHK source files if you have AutoHotkey installed or as compiled standalone .exe version (no need for AutoHotkey installation in this case.)

+The Exe versions are available in the [PowerTools subdirectory](https://github.com/tdalon/ahk/tree/master/PowerTools).

-You can set them up and check for updates using the PowerTool Bundler.
+You can set them up and check for updates using the [PowerTool Bundler](PowerTools-Bundler).

 Changelogs are available [here](PowerTools-Changelogs).